Evidence Based Approach

 About Us

-We are a patient-first professional counselling & psychotherapy clinic.
+We are a patient-first professional psychotherapy clinic.

 Psychoanalytically informed.
 Dublin based.